EmaroLab/GitHub_Readme_Template/README.md

 	.
 	.

-## Installation and Testing
+## Installation and System Testing
 This section presents (in its sub-sections) how to install/run and test the modules. **Note that:** If all the modules have successfully completed their work and integrated everything together, then this section can present the overall **Installation and Testing** procedure for the the "whole" system, instead of having a sub-section dedicated for each module.

+Please keep in mind, **do not** include in your repository the “entire” code of the external libraries that your module may use.
+Hence accordingly, **describe** to the new users how they can “install” the external libraries and then **describe** how they can “install” your module that uses those libraries.
+Afterwhich, **describe** how to run and test your module.
+Finally, show **(i)** the rqt_graph generated when the module is running, **(ii)** images or links to the videos showing the working of the module (in real or in simulation).

 ### Module < name of the module >
 	.